gracelau/healthconnect-client/README.md

 ### Data

 All data will be coming from the express API to the front end.
-There will be a json file for each page:
+There will be a JSON file for each page:
 - Appointments
 - Medications
 - Referrals